mhtess/bdappl2018/chapters/3-simpleModels.md

 In fact, that is the very thing we would like to learn about!

 `propensityToHelp` is a parameter to the distribution that generates the observed data, but it is *latent* (or, unobservable).
-The proportion of kids who help in the experiment (`observedProportionHelping`) is an estimate of this latent parameter, but as you can verify above in the code box above, it is not the same thing as `propensityToHelp`.
+The proportion of kids who help in the experiment (`observedProportionHelping`) is an estimate of this latent parameter, but as you can verify in the code box above, it is not the same thing as `propensityToHelp`.

 As scientists, we very often are in the situation of having observed some data in our *sample* and trying to say something about the underlying, generating probability.
 That is, we are trying to make *inferences* from the sample to the population.